rtivadar/aath0.github.io/_posts/2018-04-15-atp-tennis-analysis-2006-2015-an-introduction-and-data-cleaning.md

 Thanks to [Jeff Sackmann](https://github.com/JeffSackmann), I was able to get my hands on a plethora of professional tennis data.
 In short, Jeff has player and match statistics on just about every ATP match going back to 1968.
 He has also data on many WTA (Woman's Tennis Association) matches as well as many Challenger Level matches.

-For my analysis, I looked at the subset of ATP matches covering the 10 year span from 2006 to 2015.
+For my analysis, I looked at the subset of ATP matches covering the 10-year span from 2006 to 2015.
 In future posts, I may expand on this to cover more years, and especially more recent years.

 In this post, I will briefly explain the structure of the data, and then I will explain my methodology and rationale for wrangling and cleaning the data.
 In future posts, I will reference the cleaned data from this post, as well as the R code.

-During this post and subsequent posts, I will attempt to walk the line between breivty and clear explanations.
+During this post and subsequent posts, I will attempt to walk the line between brevity and clear explanations.
 That is, I will try to interest those who are interested more in my methods, as well as those who are interested more in my results.
 I want to provide my readers with a sense of the process, but to not bog them down too heavy in the technical details.

 As a last comment, I have attempted to my make code incredibly readable and easy to follow.
 I have leaned on the coding mantra that